DouglasConnect/edelweiss-data-docs/walkthroughs/query.md

 ## Values

 Values are the simplest elements of a Query and are used verbatim (i.e. there is no special escaping etc necessary, they are simply JSON values).
 You can either use string values (in quotes, e.g. `"Germany"`), numbers (e.g. `4` or `3.2` or `2.384e12`), arrays (JSON style arrays, i.e. `[2.0, 3.0, 4.0]`) or JSON objects (e.g. `{"some-key": "some-value"}`).
 Of these, strings and numbers are by far used the most.
 Arrays can be useful for contains queries (where you want to know if a column of an array data type contains the values of the given array).
 Objects are only used occasionally when doing queries for datasets that include parts of the metadata that can of course contain nested objects.
+Note that any object with a single key and an array as its value will be parsed as an operation.

 ## Columns